Updated June 7, 2019

 What we’re doing

-As the largest certification program in the world for sustainable cocoa, the UTZ programs works with more than 750,000 cocoa farmers in 21 producing countries (2017).
+As the largest certification program in the world for sustainable cocoa, the UTZ programs works with more than 807,000 cocoa farmers in18 producing countries (2018).
 We train trainers who train farmers on better farming practices and help drive investment in more sustainable cocoa production.

 We are also partnering with civil society, governments and large industry players through the Rainforest Alliance Sector Partnerships Program.
 By improving the lives of farmers, strengthening the lobby and advocacy capacities of NGOs and working with industry leaders, real change can start from the bottom up and top down.
 Through the UTZ program we take action to prevent child labor on UTZ certified farms, and with these initiatives we are working to make this practice more widespread throughout the industry.